 On the other hand, Wandayi said Azimio la Umoja Coalition will hold its Parliamentary Group meeting on Thursday, April 6 in Machakos County.

-He said the meeting’s objective will be to strategise on the proposal by President William Ruto to have a bipartisan parliamentary team taking part in reviewing the laws on selection process of IEBC commissioners.
+He said the meeting’s objective will be to strategise on the proposal by President William Ruto to have a bipartisan parliamentary team take part in reviewing the laws on the selection process of IEBC commissioners.

 “We have planned for a PG meeting on Thursday morning (April 6) in Machakos County.
 We will also meet with Azimio governors as well as leaders of the minority side and speakers in Azimio-led counties,” Wandayi said on Citizen Television.

 On Sunday, April 2, President Ruto urged Raila Odinga to call off countrywide anti-government protests, asking him to embrace a bipartisan approach to solve the grievances he had against the Kenya Kwanza administration.

 Hours later, Odinga heeded the president’s call and cancelled demonstrations slated for Monday, April 3.

 The former prime minister also agreed to adopt the parliamentary bipartisan approach that had been proposed by Ruto.